pervejrony27/Smart-Shop-Security-System/README.md

 ## 📖 Overview

-Traditional security cameras are passive—they record crimes but don't stop them.
+Traditional security cameras are passive,they record crimes but don't stop them.
 This project builds a **Proactive Security System** that acts as a virtual guard.

 When the system is **ARMED** (e.g., when the shop is closed), it monitors the video feed for human presence.
 If an intruder is detected, the system locks the evidence and triggers a dual-alert mechanism to ensure the owner is notified immediately, regardless of where they are.